 Upon conclusion we will have promoter atlases for 20 eukaryotic lineages for which little or nothing is known about their regulatory sequences.
 We will have a basic understanding of how core and proximal promoters have evolved from the Last Eukaryotic Common Ancestor (LECA) to extant lineages.
 Finally, we will be able to trace the homology of gene regulatory networks across eukaryotic lineages with complex unicellular life cycles.
 These findings will have direct impacts on human health research by providing general insight into the evolution of eukaryotic cis-regulatory sequences.
 This insight can be applied to the biology of gene regulation in vertebrates, plants, and their parasites.

-FIGURE 1: synopsis of eukaryote diversity (new burki figure with asterisks of lineages remaining uninvestigated).
+FIGURE 1: Synopsis of eukaryote diversity (new burki figure with asterisks of lineages remaining uninvestigated).
 Figure 2.
 Stripe-seq figure – very simple??